Vegan Fudgy Brownies with Toasted Coconut Caramel Frosting

 For the toasted coconut:

-Unsweetened shredded coconut-Make sure to not use the sweetened varieties.
+Unsweetened shredded coconut: Make sure not to use the sweetened varieties.
 We are trying to keep these brownies healthy and not overly rich.

-Step one-Start by toasting your coconut.
+Step one: Start by toasting your coconut.
 Preheat the oven to 350 degrees Fahrenheit.
 Line a cookie sheet with parchment paper or a silicone mat.
 Spread one cup of unsweetened and shredded coconut over the pan into one even layer.
 Place the pan in the oven for 4-5 minutes.
 Keep a close eye on it at the 4-minute mark to make sure you do not overcook it.
 You are looking for a light brown color and not dark brown.
 Give the coconut a good mix and then set the pan aside to cool. *Leave the oven on for the brownies.

 Warm vegan brownies fresh out of the oven and cut into squares.

-Step two-Make the flax egg.
+Step two: Make the flax egg.
 Place 2 tablespoons of ground flax and 6 tablespoons of filtered room-temperature water into a small bowl.
 Mix it up and set it aside to thicken for 15 minutes while you prepare the caramel frosting.

-Step three-Make the caramel date frosting.
+Step three: Make the caramel date frosting.
 Add the soaked dates, filtered water, vanilla, and vegan butter to a blender.
 Blend until the frosting is nice and creamy.
 Transfer the frosting to a bowl and mix in 3/4 cup of the toasted coconut.
 Set it aside.

-Step four-Make the brownie batter.
+Step four: Make the brownie batter.
 Add all of the ingredients except the chocolate chips to a medium bowl including almond butter, maple syrup, coconut sugar, coconut flour, cocoa powder, baking soda, salt, and flax egg.
 Use a wooden spoon or spatula to mix the brownie batter until there are no clumps or dry flour.
 Fold in the vegan chocolate chips.

 Homemade date caramel and toasted coconut frosting.

-Step five-Prepare an 8×8 pan by greasing it with coconut oil.
+Step five: Prepare an 8×8 pan by greasing it with coconut oil.
 Then, I like to add a small amount of parchment paper on top of the greased pan to help remove the brownies easily.
 Pour the batter into the pan and spread the batter out evenly.
 Cook the brownies for 28-30 minutes.

 Check if they are done by placing a toothpick in the center of the brownies.
 If the toothpick comes out clean, they are all done.
 If the toothpick has wet batter on it, cook the brownies for an additional 2 minutes.

-Step six-Allow the brownies to cool for about 8 minutes and then carefully lift up on the parchment paper to transfer the brownies to a cutting board.
+Step six: Allow the brownies to cool for about 8 minutes and then carefully lift up on the parchment paper to transfer the brownies to a cutting board.
 Slice the brownies into 9 large squares.
 Allow the brownies to cool for another 10 minutes.
 Then, place 2 tablespoons or so of the caramel frosting over the top of each individual piece.
 Sprinkle with a few additional chocolate chips and the leftover toasted coconut to finish them off.

 Holding a piece of these vegan brownies.